ahmednooor/ridiculously_slow_huffman_encoder/README.md

 not so slow now (not so fast either)
 - can do all files (hopefully)
 - text files compress well, while other files sometimes don't (sometimes expand instead)
+- using pypy3 makes it almost 3x faster than using cpython

 ![Screenshot](https://raw.githubusercontent.com/ahmednooor/ridiculously_slow_huffman_encoder/master/assets/screenshot.png)